shrimplumpia/cse15l-lab-reports/lab-report-1-week-3.md

 *Using the add query to add a word to the list.*
 <br/><br/>
 >The add? query calls on the handleRequest method.
 This method takes in a URL as a parameter, and looks at certain parts of the URL to determine what to do.
 In this case, the method looks for what comes after the first forward slash in the URL.
-It recognizes the String that comes after the first forward slash and before the equals sign as a query signifying what action the method should take.
+It recognizes the String that comes after the first forward slash and before the equals sign as a path, and the part that comes after the ? is the query signifying what action the method should take.
 When the recognized query is 'add,' the String following the equals sign is added to the ArrayList initialized at the beginning of the class, and the user is given feedback through the phrase "Added to list" before their added String.

 <br/><br/>
 ![Adding another word to the list.](search_engine_addpineapple.png)